StackVista/stackstate-docs/configure/health/debug-health-sync.md

 There can be two reasons for a check state not to show on a component in StackState:

-* The health check state has not been created.
-Follow the [general troubleshooting steps](debug-health-sync.md#general-troubleshooting-steps) to confirm that the stream / sub stream has been created and that data is arriving in StackState.
+* The health check state hasn't been created.
+Follow the [general troubleshooting steps](debug-health-sync.md#general-troubleshooting-steps) to confirm that the stream / substream has been created and that data is arriving in StackState.
 * The health check state was created, but its `topologyElementIdentifier` does not match any `identifiers` from the StackState topology.
-Use the CLI command [show sub stream status](debug-health-sync.md#show-sub-stream-status) to verify if there are any `Check states with identifier which has no matching topology element`.
+Use the CLI command [show substream status](debug-health-sync.md#show-substream-status) to verify if there are any `Check states with identifier which has no matching topology element`.

 ### Check state slow to update in StackState